Are you having any of these symptoms of anxiety?

 Now, more often than we think, our past experiences have taught us that certain CORE EMOTIONS are not acceptable.
 For example, if you were labeled “too sensitive” when you were sad, you might have learned that your core emotion of sadness is not allowed and that there is something wrong with you for feeling sad.
-As an adult, if sadness gets evoked in you by seeing someone else being sad, the INHIBITORY EMOTION of anxiety will UNCONSCIOULSY get triggered in you to “protect” you from feeling sad.
-Fascinating.
-Sadness, is only 1 out of 7 core emotions, so you probably have plenty more lessons about your anger, fear, joy, etc. Anxiety counselor can help you make sense out of how your inhibitory emotion of anxiety is only protecting you from feeling your core emotions.
+As an adult, if sadness gets evoked in you by seeing someone else being sad, for example, the INHIBITORY EMOTION of anxiety will UNCONSCIOUSLY get triggered in you to “protect” you from feeling sad.
+Fascinating!
+Anxiety counselor can help you make sense out of how your inhibitory emotion of anxiety is only protecting you from feeling your core emotions.

 The inhibitory emotions literally act like a red light that sends the signal STOP: “Don’t feel that!”
 When that happens, the emotional experience switches from the core emotion to the inhibitory one.
 BUT, that does NOT mean that that core emotion disappears.
 In fact, it stays deep inside of our system—unattended, unprocessed, and unmet.
 We end up alone with that emotion, and often we cannot even access it ourselves.
 If these emotions habitually get left alone, anxiety, depression, self doubt, shame, destructive beliefs, addictions, and more can start creeping in making our lives miserable, confusing, and not full.